+Each extra year of college causes students to increase their debt, so Hampton's impressive 35.9% graduation rate is definitely a plus.
 Strong support for student vets earns this school a high rating.
-If on-campus safety is important to you, you'll be glad to know that this school has a low crime rate.
 Ever wish schools had a report card?
 Now they are.
 Look at Hampton University's scorecard.

 It's hard to find a better school than Radford University if you want to pursue Criminal Justice & Corrections as a major.
 In addition to its bachelor's programs, Radford University offers graduate degrees in Criminal Justice.
 Radford, Virginia is an ideal environment for individuals who get pleasure from the fast-paced city life.

 Radford University graduates are being successful in the world as they are much less likely to default on their student loans compared to grads from other schools.
-This college has a high retention rate, with 75.0% of freshmen returning for their second year.
+There is a grad program accessible for those who are curious.
 A virtual tour could be a good way to explore Radford University.

 Any student pursuing a degree in Criminal Justice & Corrections needs to look into Averett University - Non - Traditional Programs.
 Criminal justice is a fairly popular major at Averett University - Non - Traditional Programs exceeding 30 graduates in 2017.
 Danville, Virginia allows a charming small-town atmosphere for young people to study in.

-Across the country, only 36.0% of college students graduate on time.
-Averett University - Non - Traditional Programs' ahead of the pack on that mark with 100.0% of students finishing on time.
-Because of Averett University - Non - Traditional Programs' superb student-to-faculty ratio of 7:1, there are plenty of possibilities for learners to work with their professors.
+Because of Averett University - Non - Traditional Programs' superb student-to-faculty ratio of 6:1, there are plenty of possibilities for learners to work with their professors.
+If you're concerned with taking on excessive debt, you should keep in mind that Averett University - Non - Traditional Programs students graduate with just $1,704 in student loans.
 Videos from Averett University - Non - Traditional Programs could be a great way to learn more about university.

 Liberty University is a wonderful option for students pursuing a Criminal Justice & Corrections degree.
 In addition to its bachelor's programs, Liberty University offers graduate degrees in Criminal Justice.
 Situated in Lynchburg, Virginia, this university is best suited for students who flourish in an urban atmosphere.

-Virginia Wesleyan College is a wonderful choice for students pursuing a Criminal Justice & Corrections degree.
-Located in Norfolk, Virginia, this college is ideal for students who prosper in a city atmosphere.
+It's hard to beat Virginia Wesleyan University if you wish to study Criminal Justice & Corrections.
+Located in Virginia Beach, Virginia, this university is ideal for students who prosper in a city atmosphere.